Frans/2048/README.md

 # 2048 Quaggans
-This will be a modifcation of the 2048, enhanced by the cuteness of the Quaggan's from ArenaNets Guild Wars 2.
+This will be a modifcation of the 2048, enhanced by the cuteness of the Quaggans from Guild Wars 2.

-The 2048 this is based on is 'A small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).
+# The 2048 code this is based on is:

+"A small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).

 Made just for fun.
-[Play it here!](http://gabrielecirulli.github.io/2048/)
+[Play it here!](http://gabrielecirulli.github.io/2048/)"

-The official app can also be found on the [Play Store](https://play.google.com/store/apps/details?id=com.gabrielecirulli.app2048) and [App Store!](https://itunes.apple.com/us/app/2048-by-gabriele-cirulli/id868076805)'.

 ### Contributions